HexCodeCC/DynaCode/BUILD.md

 ## Minification Building
 This build method takes a little longer and requires you to install Lua on your computer command line.

+This type of building minifies the source code and reduces the size of DynaCodes build file by up to 50%.
+This method is therefore best suited when you are limited on space or just prefer not using up unnecessary space.

 #### Step 1
 First, download Lua on your command line.
 The version you install needs to be 5.1.\*.
 When tested with 5.2 or 5.3 the builder failed (the third party LuaSrcDiet tool).